ardthomp/640_user_analytics/README.md

 ### Legacy HUMC dataset (2013–2025)

-The legacy HUMC dataset contains more than 5,800 literature search requests collected over multiple years.
-These records rely heavily on free-text fields and include inconsistent formatting, abbreviations, and terminology across time periods.
+The legacy HUMC dataset contains more than 5,800 literature search requests collected between 2013 and 2025.
+These records were created using older request-tracking workflows and rely heavily on free-text fields, including research topics, request descriptions, and requestor information.
+As a result, the dataset includes inconsistent formatting, abbreviations, and terminology across years.

+This dataset is primarily used for historical trend analysis and long-term text analysis of literature search topics at HUMC.

-### HMH structured dataset (2025–present)
+### Harmonized HMH network dataset (2025–present)

-The newer HMH dataset includes standardized request forms with structured variables such as:
+Beginning in 2025, HMH libraries transitioned to a shared request form with more standardized and structured data collection.
+The newer dataset includes variables such as:

-- Request type
+Request type
-- Requestor role
+Requestor role
-- Campus affiliation
+Campus affiliation
-- Time spent on requests
+Time spent on requests
-- Article/chapter retrieval source
+Article/chapter retrieval source

+The harmonized HMH workflow combines transition-year legacy HUMC data with newer network-wide shared-form data to support both longitudinal comparisons and current operational analyses.

 As of 2026, the structured dataset includes both literature search requests and article/chapter requests conducted across the HMH network.